arischaristes/Poster/README.md

 ## Docker

-- Make sure you are in the same directory as **Dockerfile**
+- Make sure you are in the same directory as **Dockerfile**.

-- Build docker image
+- Build docker image.

 - `docker build --tag poster .`

-- Run docker container
+- Run docker container.

 - `docker run --publish 8000:8000 poster`

-- You can access the app at `localhost:8000` in any browser
+- You can access the app at `localhost:8000` in any browser.

 ## Desktop Preview